MoserMichael/pghelp/README.md

 ## Check if all join clauses are backed by indexes

-One reeason why a SELECT statement can have bad performance: the SELECT statement has JOIN clauses, where the columns in the ON clause arenot backed by indexes.
+One reason why a SELECT statement can have bad performance: the SELECT statement has JOIN clauses, where the columns in the ON clause are not backed by indexes.
 This utility checks, if this is the case.

 This utility uses the very remarkable [sqlglot](https://sqlglot.com/sqlglot.html) library, for parsing of sql statements.